Magik-POTION/Magik-POTION/README.md

 # ℹ️ Overview

 <div align="justify">
-    My name is K Truong and I am a Full Stack Software Engineer that finds purpose in pushing the forefront of humankind with technology
+    My name is K Truong and I am a Full Stack Software Engineer who finds purpose in pushing the forefront of humankind with technology
 </div>

 # 🔧 Technologies & Tools